w3f/polkadot-wiki/docs/learn/how-to/vote-opengov.md

 !!! danger "READ THIS FIRST!"

     This article describes how to vote using Polkadot Developer Interface.
-Visit the article "[Polkadot OpenGov: How to Participate](opengov-participate.md)" to learn how to do it from [Polkassembly](https://polkadot.polkassembly.io/opengov) and [Subsquare](https://polkadot.subsquare.io/).
+Visit the article "[Polkadot OpenGov: How to Participate](opengov-participate.md)" to learn how to do it from [Subsquare](https://polkadot.subsquare.io/).

 ### **Tools for Polkadot OpenGov**

 Built by the community, several tools allow you to participate in the governance of Polkadot and Kusama.
 Here is a list of some of them:

-  * [Polkassembly](https://polkassembly.io/).
-It offers a place to discuss, add contextual information to the referenda, vote, and delegate your voting power.
   * [Subsquare](https://www.subsquare.io/).
-It shows contextual information submitted on Polkassembly or Subsquare.
+It offers a place to discuss and add contextual information to the referenda.
 It allows commenting on each referendum, and also voting and delegating.
   * [Bright Treasury](https://treasury.bright.dev/).
 A tool focused on proposals, bounties, and referenda on treasury matters.
   * [Nova Wallet](https://novawallet.io/).
 Mobile wallet with extensive tools to facilitate voting and delegating from your own wallet.